-How to Install a Skim Coat for a Concrete Floor
+How to Install a Concrete Floor

 This project must begin with a completely clean concrete surface.
 The overlay will chemically bond with the concrete so any paint on the concrete must be removed.
 Using a grinder with a diamond blade, grind in smooth circular movements until the concrete is the only thing left (image 1).
 Use a 3000 psi power washer to clean the newly exposed surface and get rid of dirt and debris.
 The goal is to remove dirt that an ordinary hose would not (image 2).

 In a clean bucket, mix eight parts water to one part muriatic acid.
 The acid will etch the concrete, exfoliating it and opening its pores.
 Muriatic acid is caustic and hazardous.
 Follow the manufacturer's safety precautions to the letter.
 In a separate bucket mix eight parts of water to one part ammonia.
 Flood the porch with the acid solution first.
 Spread it with a broom so everything is covered.
 Once the acid stops fizzing, flood the porch with the ammonia mixture to neutralize the acid and adjust the pH.
 The ammonia reacts immediately, don't wait to let it take effect.
 Power wash the porch again to rinse excess acid and ammonia from the porch.

 Prep the house for the skim coat by taping the door jambs and edges of the house with painters tape.
 This step ensures that the skim coat doesn't bond to the house.

 To mix the thin finish skim coat, use a mixing paddle and heavy duty mixing drill and place it in an empty five gallon bucket.
 Add seven to eight quarts of water to the bucket first, and then add a 55-lb bag of thin finish.
 Wear a mask, and mix the finish so that the consistency is very soupy, with no lumps.
 Let the material set for five minutes and then re-mix.